A

 Return on Net Assets (RONA)

-Ratio: Operating Income as a percentage of the Net Assets
+Return on Net Assets Ratio calculation: Operating Income as a percentage of Net Assets

 See also Return On Assets (ROA).